 If your business had been set up before 2013 then when you hear the word ‘influencer’ you probably imagine powerful publications, TV hosts, and Beyonce.
 If you also have kids you might think of those YouTube voices talking about video games, makeup... and Beyonce.
 In any case, if you are selling anything a bit less teen-oriented you might believe it’s OK to ignore the social influencers trend.
 Because to be honest, who knows what it even is, how long it will last and how it works.
 Well,

 It is crucial to understand that whatever it is that you are selling, there is a group of influencers on the Internet that have an enormous effect on your sales.
 Even if you sell exclusively pink elephant toys.
 Actually, the Internet is a strange place, maybe it is true especially if you sell pink elephant toys.
 Anyway.

-Let’s start with terminology like all good bloggers do.
+Let’s start with terminology as all good bloggers do.
 What does marketing through influencers mean?
 Simply, it’s when a brand uses the influence of an individual to increase awareness or sales of its own products.
-Why should jump into it, besides reach?
+Why should you jump into it, besides reach?

 It’s native advertising.